bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ### /POST /V1/EMV3DS/AuthRequst

-This endpoint is your first touchpoint for validating card via the EMV 3D Secure process; all new requests must start here.
+This endpoint is your first touchpoint for validating a card via the EMV 3D Secure process; all new requests must start here.

 One of the primary components of EMV 3D Secure is the requirement for card holder browser data.
 This data improves the chances for a frictionless flow, but also enables a customized challenge flow experience for the card holder (if required); one that is tailored to their language and device.